Top Trump official says country safe to reopen as governors stress social distancing

-Health and Human Services Secretary Alex Azar said it’s safe to reopen the country because half of the counties reporting “haven’t had a single death” and more than 60 percent of all covid-19 cases are in just 2 percent of the reporting counties.
+Health and Human Services Secretary Alex Azar said it’s safe to reopen the country because half of the counties reporting “haven’t had a single death” and more than 60% of all COVID-19 cases are in just 2% of the reporting counties.

 “That’s why the local leaders need to lead this,” Azar said on CNN’s “State of the Union.”